voostindie/markdown-curator/adrs/0001 Java as the main programming language.md

 #### Cons

 - A JVM-language is probably not the best solution for a macOS desktop app, even if it is a daemon.
 People will have to install a JVM on their machine.
 I shouldn't expect many people to use or contribute to this project.
 - The JVM requires a fair amount of memory.
-I think I can get it at an acceptable level though.
+I think I can get it at an acceptable level.
 - Startup time of a JVM is typically low.
 But since this is a daemon application, that's not a real con.
 Actually, the "warming up" the JVM does might even be a pro.

 ### Ruby